Research Portfolio · AI for Accessibility

 A11yBoard: Decoupling Command and Perception

-A11yBoard is a system that makes digital artboards—like presentation slides—accessible to blind users.
+A11yBoard is a system that makes digital artboards, such as presentation slides, accessible to blind users.
 Blind creators are often power users of keyboards, but keyboards lack spatial feedback.
 A11yBoard introduces a "split-sensory" architecture: users keep the precision of the keyboard for command input (on a laptop) while gaining a new "perceptual window" via a paired touch device, enabling risk-free spatial exploration of slide layouts.

 A blind user utilizing A11yBoard with a split setup: a laptop for keyboard commands and a smartphone for tactile spatial exploration.